 Following this rule – whether closely or loosely – many investors have started index investing or “indexing”, or investing in one or a few index funds or exchange-traded funds (ETFs) containing domestic or international stocks or bonds, which track a particular index.
 Index investing can provide broad exposure to a market index or a smaller subsection of one.
 For example, an index fund or ETF could track the S&P 500 on the whole or track commodities from a specific country.

 In 1998, index funds held 2.3% of all US equities.
 30 years later in 2018, they own 17.2% of the market.
-With the rise of indexing, movement of publicly traded investments has become more correlated, which has reduced diversification potential among individual assets and asset classes that are traded publicly.
+With the rise of indexing, movement of publicly traded investments has become more correlated, which has reduced investment portfolio diversification potential among individual assets and asset classes that are traded publicly.

 When Modern Portfolio Theory was introduced in 1952, investors faced a very different landscape across the financial markets.
 There were more non-correlated or lowly-correlated investment options in the public market.
 Since then, a number of investment vehicles, such as index fund and ETFs, have been introduced.
 Meanwhile, the number of stocks traded publicly has been dropping rather than growing.
 The number of publicly traded companies in the US peaked in 1996 at 8,090, and since then has declined nearly 50% to 4,336 in 2017.
 Other developed countries such as the United Kingdom, Switzerland, Germany, and France have experienced similar declines since at least 2006.
 So, while the number of investors has grown, the number of available investments has shrunk.

-The combination of more investors, declining public investment options, and the ubiquity of index investments has made the diversification strategy behind Modern Portfolio Theory dated, and no longer capable of providing meaningful diversification among assets and across asset classes in the modern public market.
+The combination of more investors, declining public investment options, and the ubiquity of index investments has made the diversification strategy behind Modern Portfolio Theory dated, and no longer capable of providing meaningful portfolio diversification among assets and across asset classes in the modern public market.
 Nonetheless, many investors use the Modern Portfolio Theory investment model as a stepping stone into diversification strategies.
 Several major robo-advisors who focus on public market investments, such as Betterment, Wealthfront, and Wealthsimple use Modern Portfolio as an investment strategy for developing the composition of their investors’ portfolios.

 Advanced Diversification: The 20% Rule